 Students who have previously been enrolled in the Program and withdrawal without authorization, withdrawal with authorization or have not maintained their active status in the Program and desire to continue or complete the degree requirements must apply for readmission to the Program through the Office of Admissions.
-All readmission applications must be received 30 calendar days before the start of the session in which the student wants to continue his/her studies.
+All readmission applications must be received by the Program's admission deadline for the academic session in which the student wants to continue his/her studies.
 Interested candidates must submit transcripts of any other coursework taken outside UCC during the time of absence from the Program.